- Pro Video

 In 2003, Galileo was intentionally crashed into Jupiter’s atmosphere to prevent possibly contaminating the moon Europa with Earth-based material.

 JunoCam features a Kodak KAI-2020 color imaging sensor with a resolution of 1600 x 1200 pixels.
 Its field of view is 18 x 3.4 degrees and it has three color filters.
 The elliptical orbit of the spacecraft will vary camera resolution from 1.8 miles per pixel to 1,118 miles per pixel.
 At the low resolution, the giant planet will be only about 75 pixels wide, but when it is up close, JunoCam will have better resolution than the Cassini probe did on its Jupiter flyby en route to Saturn.
-The Juno spacecraft will likely take less than 100 images on its 33-orbit flight around Jupiter.
+The Juno spacecraft will likely take fewer than 100 images on its 33-orbit flight around Jupiter.

 Lunar Reconnaissance Orbiter Launched in 2009 to the moon, the Lunar Reconnaissance Orbiter has been photographing and mapping new craters on Earth’s natural satellite, making 3D lunar maps, and even photographing the Apollo manned mission landing sites!
 The Lunar Reconnaissance Orbiter Camera (LROC) is a system of three cameras.
 The two Narrow-Angle Cameras are designed to provide 20" panchromatic images over a 3.1-mile swath.